 There are countless of Farangs who come on a holiday to Thailand and fall in love with a Thai bar girl.
 When they return to their home country they try to keep the relationship by sending her money as she promises to stop working in the bar and sleeping with other guys.
 Of course in 95% of the cases that’s a lie and the girl will continue working while receiving regular payments from their foreign boyfriend (or rather sponsor) and a lot of these girls even have several guys abroad sending them money at the same time.

-Everyone seems to know about it but still there will always be foreigners who trap into the bar girl scam and believe crap like the family’s buffalo has died or her parents need money for paying the hospital bill.
+Everyone seems to know about it, but still there will always be foreigners who trap into the bar girl scam and believe crap like her family’s house needs renovation or her parents need money for paying the hospital bill.

 Time Share Scam